Preserves data in server-side persistent storage

 If the end-user reconfigures their device, this process is repeated.
 If the first plan ID has not been recorded by the app (locally or remotely) and passed via the BlinkUp SDK to Electric Imp’s enrollment server, a new plan ID will be generated, resulting in a new agent ID.
 This means that the new agent instance will not be able to access data saved by the previous agent even though the device is the same.

-If you require that server.save() data persists across end-user BlinkUps, you must ensure that the same plan ID, once issued at the first configuration, is re-used every subsequent time that the device is configured by that end-user.
+If you require that server.save() data persists across end-user BlinkUps, you must ensure that the same plan ID, once issued at the first configuration, is re-used every subsequent time that the device is configured by the same end-user.

-If the device is passed to a different end-user, the new user will not have access to the previous user’s saved data.
-This is because the new user will run a freshly downloaded instance of your BlinkUp SDK-based app on their own mobile device.
-As such, they will not have a preserved pan ID and so will get an entirely new agent with a new, empty data store.
+If the device is passed to a different end-user, the new user should not have access to the previous user’s saved data.
+The new user will run a freshly downloaded instance of your BlinkUp SDK-based app on their own mobile device and so should not have a preserved pan ID.
+They should get an entirely new agent with a new, empty data store.
 This ensures that the device appears as a ‘clean sheet’ to the new end-user.
 You should therefore avoid indexing preserved plan IDs solely be device ID, as this could result in the new user using the same agent ID as the old user (because the device ID and plan ID have not changed).
 Index plan IDs, especially when stored remotely from the BlinkUp app, by some other, user-specific means.

 If a device remains offline for more than 30 days, its agent will be shut down.
 However, this does not affect any data previously persisted by the agent.
 When the device comes back online, a new agent will be instantiated and that agent will be able to retrieve the previously persisted data using server.load() (it has the same agent ID as before).